 - Reliability test to find app weaknesses and reduce the number of failures during deployment.

 2. Performance testing

 Performance is one of the most important attributes for a SaaS application.
+Therefore, it’s essential to carefully choose relevant software performance testing parameters.
 Performance of each app module should be tested alongside the workflow.
 In addition, testers can determine bandwidth performance that’s expected in the work process.

 The team may estimate the application’s ability to handle loads and find the maximum load by putting high loads on the system.
 SaaS product testing with an emphasis on performance is essential for the success of a SaaS provider.

 Performance testing also includes load, stress, and scalability tests.
 In order to evaluate an application’s response, you need to test it with various loads, including ones that exceed the load expected under normal operating conditions.